- Academic Affairs

 UMB HRP Components

-The Human Research Protections Program is comprised of many UMB individuals, offices, boards, and committees.
-These components within UMB are all responsible for protecting the rights and welfare of subjects participating in Human Research.
+The Human Research Protections Program is composed of many UMB individuals, offices, boards, and committees.
+These components within UMB are responsible for protecting the rights and welfare of subjects participating in human research.

-The Senior Vice President and Chief Research and Academic Officer is designated as the Organizational Official.
+The Senior Vice President and Chief Research and Academic Officer is designated as the Institutional Official.